Bedford Safe Campaign - Gun Violence Prevention

-Massachusetts General Hospital Gun Violence Prevention Center - A interdisciplinary initiative at MGH dedicated to prevention firearm-related violence and promoting safety in the home and community.
+Massachusetts General Hospital Gun Violence Prevention Center - A multidisciplinary initiative at MGH dedicated to preventing firearm-related violence and promoting safety in the home and community.

 Brady United Against Gun Violence - Given America's gun violence epidemic is a problem with so many root causes, Brady seeks to address it from all angles and emphasizes education, litigation and legislation.

-University of Michigan - Michigan Medicine - Prevention Teen Suicide: When to Remove Firearm from Your Home - Teens often plan their suicide for less than five minutes, an impulse that can be fatal with a gun.
+University of Michigan - Michigan Medicine - Preventing Teen Suicide: When to Remove Firearms from Your Home - Teens often plan their suicide for less than five minutes, an impulse that can be fatal with a gun.
 An injury prevention researcher explains how to help keep kids safe.